iExecBlockchainComputing/iapp/api/README.md

 This API is a Node.js server that will be running on a Linux VM.

-It is composed of one endpoint:
+It is composed of:

+- HTTP endpoints:

+  - 🟢 `GET /`: will return a simple text (mostly to check if the server is running)
+  - 🟢 `GET /health`: will return a JSON object with the health status of the server and the version of the API.
+  - 🟠 `POST /sconify`: deprecated, use Websocket API request `SCONIFY_BUILD` instead.
+  - 🟠 `POST /sconify/build`: deprecated, use Websocket API request
+    `SCONIFY_BUILD` instead.

-- `/sconify`:
+- Websocket API requests:
+  - 🟢 `SCONIFY_BUILD`: will take a dockerhub image and return a `sconifiedImage` and `appContractAddress` in the response.

-  - Takes a public dockerhub image as input and a user auth token with push access to the image's repo in order to push the sconified image,
+    - Takes a public dockerhub image as input and a user auth token with push access to the image's repo in order to push the sconified image
-  - builds a sconified image out of it,
+    - builds a sconified image out of it
-  - publishes it to dockerhub with tag suffix,
+    - publishes it to dockerhub with tag suffix
-  - deploys an app contract on Bellecour.

-- `/` or any other endpoint: will return a simple text (mostly to check if the server is running)
+  - 🟠 `SCONIFY`: deprecated, use `SCONIFY_BUILD` instead.

 ## Prerequisites